 An alternative option would be to fly to Konya, a city famous for its association with Sufi poet Rumi, and enjoy the Rumi-related sights of that city—including, perhaps, a spellbinding whirling dervish Sufi "dance" ritual at a historical caravanserai—before continuing on to Göreme.

 Once you reach Göreme, you can technically hike (or bike) to reach Love Valley, although poorly-marked trails mean that all but the most experienced travelers might be better off hiring a guide.
-To that end, it's possible to take an organized group tour of Turkey's Penis Rocks, even if that's not as, well, intimate.
+To that end, it's possible to take an organized group tour of the rocks.

 A Word of Caution About Balloon Flights in Cappadocia

 The most scenic option for looking out onto the Love Valley is to take a hot air balloon ride from Göreme, such as the one offered by Turkiye Balloons.
 Balloon flights have become so iconic to Cappadocia that most images you see of the region feature a balloon in them!